-In the bathroom a skylight equipped with a soft shade for privacy may be installed.
+In the bathroom a skylight may be installed.
 This will be located above the tub/shower.
-To open or close the soft shade, simply move the bottom rail in the direction desired.

 A 12 volt vent may be installed in the kitchen.
 This vent is equipped with a rain sensor on the roof hood.
 Anytime the vent is open and it senses rain, it will automatically close.
 The vent is controlled by the wall thermostat.
 Once powered "ON" and the desired temperature is selected, the vent will run until the temperature is reached.
 When the temperature is reached, the vent will automatically shut off.